 It is recommended that you take a medication to soften your motions for at least three days before the operation.
 This will help to reduce the risk of you getting constipated after the operation and could mean you get home earlier.
 Magnesium sulphate, Lactulose or Movicol would be suitable and you can obtain these from your General Practitioner.
-Your Gynaecologist may recommend local oestrogen if you are post-menopausal.

-How the operation is performed
+How the operation is performed - sacrospinous fixation

 - The operation can be done with a spinal or general anaesthetic and you may have a choice in this. - A spinal anaesthetic involves an injection in the lower back, similar to what we use when women are in labour or for a Caesarean Section.
 The spinal anaesthetic numbs you from the waist down.
-This removes any sharp sensation but a pressure sensation will still be felt. - A general anaesthetic will mean you will be asleep (unconscious) during the entire procedure. - The legs are placed in stirrups (supported in the air). - The front vaginal wall is injected (infiltrated) with local anaesthetic. - A vertical cut is made in the front wall of the vagina over the area of the bulge (figure 2).
+This removes any sharp sensation but a pressure sensation will still be felt. - A general anaesthetic will mean you will be asleep (unconscious) during the entire procedure. - The legs are placed in stirrups (supported in the air). - The operation is done through the vagina with special instruments. - The top of the vagina (if have had a hysterectomy) or the neck of the womb (cervix) is suspended to a ligament in the pelvis called the sacrospinous ligament using suture (stitch) material that dissolves slowly (over 3 months) or permanent sutures. - Posterior repair may be done at the same time(see leaflet for posterior repair)